Chromatic homotopy theory is asymptotically algebraic: Descent

 By our assumption on the collection $(A_i)_{i \in I}$ and \cref{bounds}, $(A_i)_{i \in I}$ has bounded vanishing-degree. \cref{mitchell} implies the map is an equivalence. \end{proof}

 \begin{rem} The previous result holds for the protoproduct, bounded protoproduct, and $\Pic$-generated protoproduct. \end{rem}

 Recall that the Picard spectrum of a symmetric monoidal $\infty$-category $\cC$, $\pic(\cC)$, is the spectrum associated to the symmetric monoidal $\infty$-groupoid of invertible objects.
-The functor $\pic$ preserves all limits and filtered colimits of symmetric monoidal $\infty$-categories by \cite[Proposition 2.2.3]{ms_picard}.
+As a functor to connective spectra, $\pic$ preserves all limits and filtered colimits of symmetric monoidal $\infty$-categories by \cite[Proposition 2.2.3]{ms_picard}.

 The Picard space functor is denoted by $\Pic$; it is related to the spectrum-valued functor $\pic$ by a canonical equivalence $\Pic \simeq \Omega^{\infty}\pic$.
 Given a symmetric monoidal $\infty$-category $\cC$, we will write $\Loc \Pic(\cC)$ for the localizing subcategory generated by $\Pic(\cC)$.